Spectra of quantum KdV Hamiltonians, Langlands duality, and affine opers: Introduction

 It follows from out results that the $Q\wt{Q}$-system arises whenever there is an action of the Grothendieck ring $K_0({\mc O})$ on a vector space, as the relation between the joint eigenvalues of the commuting operators corresponding to the classes of the representations $L^+_{i,a}$ and $X_{i,a}$ in $K_0({\mc O})$.
 For instance, let $V$ be the tensor product a finite number of irreducible finite-dimensional representation of $U_q(\ghat)$.
 The well-known transfer-matrix construction yields an action of $K_0({\mc O})$ on $V$ (see \cite{FH}).
 Therefore we obtain that the joint eigenvalues of the transfer-matrices corresponding to $L^+_{i,a}$ and $X_{i,a}$ satisfy the $Q\wt{Q}$-system.
 There is also a similar relation in the dual category ${\mc O}^*$, in which the role of $L^+_{i,a}$ is played by its dual representation denoted by $R^+_{i,a}$ in \cite{FH}.
 Furthermore, in \cite{FH} it was proved that every eigenvalue of the transfer-matrix of $R^+_{i,a}$ on such a $V$ is equal, up to a common scalar factor that depends only on $V$ and $i$, to a polynomial in the spectral parameter (this was originally conjectured in \cite{Fre}).
 These polynomials are the generalizations of the celebrated Baxter's polynomials (see \cite{FH} for more details and references).

-One immediate corollary of this $Q\wt{Q}$-system is a system of equations on the roots of these polynomials, which are nothing but the {\em Bethe Ansatz} equations for the quantum integrable systems associated to $U_q(\ghat)$.
+As an immediate consequence of this $Q\wt{Q}$-system, one can derive a system of equations on the roots of these polynomials, which are nothing but the {\em Bethe Ansatz} equations for the quantum integrable systems associated to $U_q(\ghat)$.
 Previously, for a general $\ghat$ these equations were essentially guessed from the relations between these eigenvalues and the eigenvalues of the transfer-matrices corresponding to finite-dimensional representations of $U_q(\ghat)$, as explained in \cite{Fre,FH}; these relations are generalizations of Baxter's $TQ$-relation (see, e.g., \cite{FH}).
-While this argument, which goes back to Reshetikhin's analytic Bethe Ansatz method \cite{R1,R2,R3} (see also \cite{BR,KS}) gives strong evidence for the Bethe Ansatz equations, it does not by itself prove of these equations in general.
-In contrast, the $Q\wt{Q}$-system enables us to give a direct proof (under a mild genericity assumption) that the roots of the generalized Baxter polynomials satisfy the Bethe Ansatz equations for every joint eigenvector of the transfer-matrices on $V$.
+This argument, which goes back to Reshetikhin's analytic Bethe Ansatz method \cite{R1,R2,R3} (see also \cite{BR,KS}), gives strong evidence for the Bethe Ansatz equations, but short of a proof.
+On the other hand, the $Q\wt{Q}$-system gives us a direct proof (albeit under a genericity assumption) of the Bethe Ansatz equations for the roots of the generalized Baxter polynomials arising from every joint eigenvector of the transfer-matrices on $V$.
 This is explained in Section \ref{bethe} below, following \cite{MRV1,MRV2}.

 The non-local quantum $\ghat$-KdV Hamiltonians give us another example of an action of the Grothendieck ring $K_0({\mc O})$ via the construction of \cite{BLZ2,BLZ3,BHK} -- in this case, on representations of the corresponding ${\mc W}$-algebra (modulo the convergence issues discussed in Section \ref{nlham}).
 Thus, for each common eigenvector of the quantum $\ghat$-KdV Hamiltonians we also obtain a solution of the above $Q\wt{Q}$-system.
 In this case, the $Q_i$ and $\wt{Q}_i$, viewed as functions of the spectral parameter, are expected to be entire functions on the complex plane with a particular asymptotic behavior at infinity \cite{BLZ2,BLZ3,BLZ4,BLZ,BHK}.
 The corresponding Bethe Ansatz equations are then the equations on the positions of the zeros of the functions $Q_i$.
 In the case of $\ghat=\wh{\sw}_r$ these equations are equivalent to the ones that have been previously considered in the literature.